SmarDex-Ecosystem/usdn-contracts/script/README.md

 ## Scan Roles

-This bash script will scan the roles of the UsdnProtocol / Usdn / OracleMiddleware and scan the owner of the LiquidationRewardsManager / Rebalancer
+This bash script will scan the blockchain to get the roles of the UsdnProtocol / Usdn / OracleMiddleware and the owner of the LiquidationRewardsManager / Rebalancer contracts.
+Then, it will generate files containing the addresses assigned to all the relevant roles and contracts.

 you need to run the script with the following arguments:

 - `rpc-url`: the RPC URL of the network you want to scan
 - `protocol`: the address of the deployed USDN protocol
-- `block-number`: the blockNumber to start the scan from (optional)
+- `block-number`: the block number to start the scan from (optional)

 - example: